jyb2025/abliteration/README.md

   --layer-fraction LAYER_FRACTION
                         Fraction of layers to use for refusal_dir calculation --scale-factor SCALE_FACTOR
                         Scale factor for ablation.
-Use a negative scale-factor to encourage refusal. >=1 makes no sense --flash-attn          Use flash attention 2
+Use a negative scale-factor to encourage refusal --flash-attn          Use flash attention 2
   --deccp               For Chinese models, in specific topics --load-in-4bit        Load model in 4-bit precision using bitsandbytes